MyopicBadger/guitube/README.md

 `port` - The port number that the server will be accessible using.

 `secret_key` - The secret key used to encrypt secure session cookies.
 It doesn't really matter what this is, as long as it's secret.
+This is automatically generated the first time you run the program.

 `debug_mode` - Controls whether the Flask server runs in debug_mode (see the [documentation](http://werkzeug.pocoo.org/docs/0.14/debug/) for details).
 You should definitely set this to False in production environments